 Other service fees: CIB Marine's other service fees are comprised of interchange fees from debit cardholder transactions conducted through various payment networks.
-Interchange fees on net were \$38,000 and \$83,000 for the years ending December 31, 2022 and 2021, respectively, net of customer awards or refunds of \$18,000 and \$16,000, respectively.
-In addition, other service fees include merchant fee income earned over the course of a month from third party vendors for services provided to customers of CIB Marine for processing of credit and debit card transactions; safe deposit box rentals; electronic transfer fees paid at the time of the transaction earned and paid monthly and other nominal services.
+Interchange fees on net were nominal and \$38,000 for the years ending December 31, 2023, and 2022, respectively, net of customer awards or refunds of \$17,000 and \$18,000, respectively.
+In addition, other service fees include merchant fee income earned over the course of a month from third party vendors for services provided to customers of CIB Marine for processing of credit and debit card transactions; safe deposit box rentals; electronic transfer fees paid at the time of the transaction earned and paid monthly, and other nominal services.